 The Ubuntu Startup Disk Creator is a tool by Ubuntu which helps you to write the ISO image to your USB drive and make it bootable.

-XBoot is a easy-to-use software to create Multiboot USB/ISO.
-One of interesting feature is that you can combile multiple file like Linux , Antivirus rescue CDs etc. into one Multiboot ISO file.
+XBoot is an easy-to-use software to create Multiboot USB/ISO.
+One interesting feature is that you can compile multiple files like Linux, Antivirus rescue CDs, etc. into one Multiboot ISO file.

 7. Universal USB Installer

-Universal USB Installer is an another easy to use Live Linux Bootable USB Creator.
-It is available for Windows based platform.
+Universal USB Installer is another easy to use Live Linux Bootable USB Creator.
+It is available for a Windows-based platform.

 8. Linux Live USB Creator

-LinuxLive USB Creator is a an open source free to use software which is only available for Windows.
+LinuxLive USB Creator is an open-source free to use software which is only available for Windows.
 It can be used to create portable, bootable and virtualized USB disk running Linux.